Residential Architecture · New York City

 What does a residential architect actually do?

-A residential architect designs homes and living spaces — developing floor plans, producing construction documents, filing for building permits, selecting materials, and overseeing construction to make sure the built result matches the design.
-In New York City, this also means navigating DOB permitting, zoning compliance, and building code requirements specific to the five boroughs.
+A residential architect designs homes and living spaces — floor plans, construction documents, building permit filings, material selections, and construction oversight.
+In NYC that also means navigating DOB permitting, zoning compliance, and building code requirements specific to the five boroughs.
 The architect is the professional legally responsible for making sure the project is legal, buildable, and built correctly.

 How much does a residential architect cost in NYC?